-Children with word reading difficulties require interventions that help them learn the rules that tell them what sound letters make when they are together (a.k.a. phonologically-based reading program).
+Children with word reading difficulties require interventions that combine letter-sound connections (phonics) and improve their ability to recognize and manipulate sounds (phonological awareness).
 For example, “cap” has a short /a/ sound but when you put a silent ‘e’ on the end and make it “cape” the ‘a’ now sounds like the letter name 'a'.
 A huge amount of research has shown that this instruction needs to be explicit and direct for these children.
 So, reading alongside a student or having them read the same book over and over again will not help these kids become better readers because they struggle to pull the rules from those words and use it on other words.
-There are a lot of programs that promote being phonologically-based but here is a simplistic breakdown of the rules here.
-These serve as the basic tenants of most reading programs.
-As with all areas we target in SLP, it is how you teach these rules that matters.
-I have been extremely fortunate to have been trained in and use a reading program created by my boss and SLP, however, there are many programs widely available.
-I recommend discussing this with your district's reading specialist or feel free to contact me directly.
+There are many programs widely available but it is how you teach these programs and rules that matters.

 Children with reading comprehension difficulties require interventions that help them organize, process and understand important information from a text they have read.
-This is supported by using graphic organizers as well as strategies to identify and learn unknown vocabulary.
+This is supported by using graphic organizers as well as strengthening oral language.
 There are some clear and accessible resources here for graphic organizers.

 Phonological Awareness and Letter-Sound Correspondences

-- Teach sound correspondences to letters without the “uh” sound at the end (also known as a schwa in SLP).
-So the letter ‘m’ says ‘mmm’ not ‘muh’.
-Some sounds are more difficult to eliminate this like ‘p, b, t, d, k, g’, but simply try not to overemphasize it in these sounds.
+- Teach the sounds that letters make sound without a big “uh” sound at the end.
+So the letter m says ‘mmm’ not ‘muh’.
+Some sounds are more difficult to eliminate this (like p, b, t, d, k, g) but simply try not to overemphasize it in these sounds.

-- Phonological awareness skills are highly correlated and even strengthen reading abilities.
-For children in kindergarten to grade 2, our first sessions usually combine work on letter-sound correspondences plus phonological awareness activities.
+- Phonological awareness skills are highly correlated with and can strengthen reading abilities.
+For children in kindergarten to grade 2, our first sessions usually combine work on letter-sound correspondences and phonological awareness activities.

-* I teach 1-5 letters and their sound correspondences at a time depending on what the client can handle.
-I work on consonants until they know all of them and then move to five short vowel sounds.
+I teach 1-5 letters and their sound correspondences at a time depending on what the child can handle.

-* Segmenting- this is the opposite of blending.
+Segmenting- this is the opposite of blending.
 You can use the same 3 objects but this time you will lay them all on the table and assign a sound to each as you point.
-Then, ask the child to remove one of the sounds from the word.
-For example, point to each item while saying ‘b-a-t’ and then say “Now say ‘bat’ without saying ‘b’” while removing the first item as a visual.
-See the picture below for what the two steps look like.
+For example, point to each item while saying ‘b-a-t’.

 Decoding (reading) and Encoding (writing)

--Ensure you teach which words do not follow the rules (a.k.a. phonetically-irregular rules).
+-Once you've developed a strong base of phonics, you can begin to teach words do not follow the rules (phonetically-irregular rules; e.g., to, do, because).
 Approximately 15-20% of words do not follow the rules in English.
-These are different than sight words as sight words are high frequency words that children learn in a chunk, however, many of them follow phonological rules (e.g., and, not, that).
 As with words that follow the rules, it is very important to practice both reading and writing of these words.
-When spelling these words, I usually remind kids to think about what the word looks like (since you cannot sound them out).